dockstore/dockstore-documentation/docs/advanced-topics/legacy/legacy-getting-started-with-cwl.rst

       - class: DockerRequirement
         dockerPull: "quay.io/collaboratory/dockstore-tool-bamstats:1.25-6"

 This section links the Docker image used for this CWL.
+Notice it's exactly the same as the ``-t`` you used when building your image.

 ::